version 3.1 (2020-02-09 effective March 1st 2020)

 - Request reimbursement for reasonable expenses incurred prior to travel, such as airfare (as described below).

-- If personal/business charges are incurred, all such charges will be submitted within 45 days after travel has taken place, for reimbursement.
-Exceptions may be .approved by the CFO with notification to the Board
+- If personal/business charges are incurred, all such charges will be submitted within 60 days after travel has taken place, for reimbursement.
+Exceptions may be approved by the CFO with notification to the Board.
+To be reimbursed during the current year, requests must be submitted before the 20th of December.

 Class of service